JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Simple CTF (Easy).md

 > Port Scanning Using Nmap
 1. Started up this room’s machine
 2. `nmap -sC -sV {TARGET-IP} > {FILENAME1}.txt` to perform a network scan to scan for open ports while utilizing default scripts (-sC) and version detection (-sV) to identify services, as well as their versions, and vulnerabilities on the target system, and then redirect the results into a text file
-3. `cat {FILENAME1}.txt` to output the scan results from the previous command
+3. `cat {FILENAME1}.txt` to output the scan results from the previous command onto our terminal
 ```bash
 ┌──(kali㉿kali)-[~]
 └─$ nmap -sC -sV 10.10.70.173 > PortScan.txt